refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 Since images in my project live in subdirectories of `src/content`, I use Vite's `import.meta.glob` to get all images in these directories, and then loop through them to find and import the right image.
 This might seem inefficient, but everything will be prerendered and bundled at build time, so it doesn't matter.

 Notice the `query` option in the `import.meta.glob`.
-Setting `enhanced: true` enables the enhanced behavior and allows me to pass in options like `w:'2400;2000;1600;1200;800;400'` to tell `vite-imagetools` to generate multiple sizes of each image at build time.
+Setting `enhanced: true` enables the enhanced behavior and allows me to pass in options like `w:'2400;2000;1600;1200;800;400'`, which tells `vite-imagetools` to generate multiple sizes of each image at build time.
 The generated source sets can then be passed into the `<source>` elements.

 One benefit of this approach is that it allows me to set image `width` and `height` properties dynamically, which is useful for preventing content layout shift (CLS) when the image loads.
 However, other image properties like `sizes`, `alt` and `loading` must be passed into the component as props.
 CSS variables can also be passed in as props to control the image's aspect ratio, width, and height.